Knee injuries are very common.

 - Inability to straighten the knee

-Surgery is not required when the pieces of the broken bone has not been displaced.
+Surgery is not required when the pieces of the broken bone have not been displaced.
 Splints or casts may be utilized to keep the knee straight.
 It will also help ensure the broken ends are in the proper position as the injury heals.
-Patient won’t be able to put weight on the affected leg until the injury has healed fully.
+The patient won’t be able to put weight on the affected leg until the injury has healed fully.
 Recovery may take 6 to 8 weeks (or sometimes longer).
 Using crutches during the healing period is often recommended.

 Patellar Tendon Tear